RemoteMetering/geteventstore-promise/README.md

                 }
             });

-client.getEvents('TestStream', 0, 1000, 'forward') // defaults for getEvents if not specified
+// defaults for getEvents if not specified client.getEvents('TestStream', 0, 1000, 'forward').then(events => {
-.then(function(events){
     console.log('Events ', JSON.stringify(events));
 });
 ```